MLH/mlh-policies/data-sharing.md

 # Data Sharing Notice

-*The following message should be placed at the end of your registration.*
+*This notice should be placed next to a checkbox in your event registration*

-We participate in Major League Hacking (MLH) as a MLH Member Event.
-You authorize us to share certain application/registration information for event administration, ranking, MLH administration, pre and post-event informational e-mails, and occasional messages about hackathons in line with the [MLH Privacy Policy](https://mlh.io/privacy).
+ I agree to the terms of both the [MLH Contest Terms and Conditions](https://github.com/MLH/mlh-policies/tree/master/prize-terms-and-conditions) and the [MLH Privacy Policy](https://mlh.io/privacy).
+Please note that you may receive pre and post-event informational e-mails and occasional messages about hackathons from MLH as per the MLH Privacy Policy.